 Success Metrics

 Sonatype Lifecycle automatically tracks statistics about its usage called Success Metrics.
 These statistics reflect policy evaluation, violation, and remediation, which are aggregated monthly or weekly.
 By following the trends in policy evaluation data, you can monitor progress toward your organization’s goals with Lifecycle.
 For example, an organization using Lifecycle to select safer open-source components can measure its success with the newly discovered violations' statistics.
-Success Metrics are available in the Lifecycle UI and through a REST API.
+Success Metrics are available in the Lifecycle UI and through the API.
 The data in the UI provides visualizations out of the box while the API allows you to use your own tools to analyze data or automate data collection.

 The Success Metrics data is designed to demonstrate progress toward your organization’s goal with Lifecycle.
 This is not designed to audit the health of an application or organization.
 As a result, it only includes aggregated counts of violations and general risk categories for violation counts.